robertnurnberg/uhotrack/Readme.md

 [`UHO_Lichess_4852_v1.epd`](https://github.com/official-stockfish/books/raw/master/UHO_Lichess_4852_v1.epd.zip) from
 [official-stockfish/books](https://github.com/official-stockfish/books)
 on [chessdb.cn](https://chessdb.cn/queryc_en/) (cdb).
-There are 2632036 unique positions in total.
+The book contains 2632036 unique positions in total.
 They all arose as positions from human games on [Lichess](https://lichess.org) in 2023, with an average depth on cdb of 12.9 plies.
 The positions have 30.6 pieces on average, and none has fewer than 23 pieces